cht-holly/ai-workshop/steps/step-07-date-filtering-statistics.md

 ```
 Add a summary statistics panel to provide key insights about the selected stock and time period.

+Context:
+- I have a dashboard with stock charts, moving averages, and date filtering
+- I want to add a statistics panel that shows key performance metrics
+- The statistics should update based on the selected stock and date range

 Required Statistics:
 - Total return percentage for the selected period